 Company 2’s defensive driving Groupon offer doesn’t have the swagger of Company 1.
-After all, Company 2’s $25.00 offer only boasts a 37% savings compared Company 1’s 49%.
-Is Company 1’s course $10.00 better to begin with?
+After all, Company 2’s $25.00 dollar offer only boasts a 37% savings compared to Company 1’s 49%.
+Is Company 1’s course $10.00 dollar better to begin with?
 If the copywriter who wrote Company 2’s “Highlights” also wrote their course, then, maybe?

 “Drivers learn how to act in dangerous situations while steering their cars and may save on their auto insurance by becoming a Safe Driver.”